 Like some of you, I have been personally mocked or sneered at when "liberal, open-minded" friends or family members discovered appalling things about me like:

 - I see that scientific research clearly indicates a Master Designer.

-- I don’t let my kids use the Internet.
+- I didn’t let my kids use the Internet.

-- I support Efrat, the Israeli pro-life organization that is genuinely pro-woman and does so much to support families long after the baby is born.
+- I support Efrat, the Israeli pro-life organization that is genuinely pro-woman and does so much to support families, extending to long after the baby is born.